signaturescience/metscale/scripts/README.md

 ### Database Format
 The database must be formatted as follows:
 * 1: A `.txt` file
-* 2: One NBCI Taxon ID per line
+* 2: One NCBI Taxon ID per line
 * 3: New-line delimited

 We can view this format by taking a look at `example_db.txt`: